When Cooperation Stops: How the Parenting Coordination Process Manages High Conflict

 Deadlines

 When a parent does not respond within the stated timeframe (typically 24 hours unless otherwise specified), the process does not pause.
-The Parenting Coordinator may proceed (with notice and instructions) to Determination so that parenting decisions are not indefinitely delayed.
+The Parenting Coordinator may proceed (with notice and instructions) to Determination as an implementation requirement, so that parenting decisions are not indefinitely delayed.
+Simply put, if a parent does not complete a required step necessary to implement an existing order or agreement, the Parenting Coordinator may proceed to Determination, with notice, so that the parenting arrangement is not stalled by non‑participation.

 This protects the child from uncertainty and prevents one parent from controlling outcomes through non‑participation.